zulip/zulip/templates/zerver/api/deploying-bots.md

 The Zulip botserver also supports running multiple bots from a single botserver process.
 You can do this with the following procedure.

-1. Download the `flaskbotrc` from the `your-bots` settings page, using the "Download config of all active outgoing webhook bots in Zulip Botserver format." option at the top.
+1. Download the `botserverrc` from the `your-bots` settings page, using the "Download config of all active outgoing webhook bots in Zulip Botserver format." option at the top.

-1. Open the `flaskbotrc`.
+1. Open the `botserverrc`.
 It should contain one or more sections that look like this:
 ```
 []
 email=foo-bot@hostname